About the Museum of Stone Tools

 Voyager Digital Web Design

 Through Voyager Digital, Michelle Richards makes archaeology and historical research accessible to a general audience via digital humanities and mapping projects.
-Michelle adapts web functionality to the goal of research dissemination and community outreach.
-For the Museum of Stone Tools, Michelle integrates the stone tool models with searchable and filterable artefact data, along with interactive mapping tools and search engine optimisation.
+The Museum of Stone Tools, integrates the stone tool models with searchable and filterable artefact data, along with interactive mapping tools and search engine optimisation.